Key Specs of KTM 200 Duke

 KTM 200 Duke Highlights

-23rd November 2018: KTM India has launched the 200 Duke with single-channel ABS, priced at Rs 1.6 lakh (ex-showroom, Delhi).
-That's a premium of around Rs 8,200 over the standard variant.
-Aside from the inclusion of ABS, the bike remains unchanged.
+KTM India launched the 200 Duke with single-channel ABS at Rs 1.6 lakh (ex-showroom, Delhi).
+This makes it Rs 8200 more expensive than the non-ABS version.
+Apart from the inclusion of ABS, the bike remains virtually unchanged.
 In terms of design, it draws inspiration from the old-gen 390 Duke.
-The 2017 variant of 200 Duke comes with revised graphics, orange alloy wheels and three different colour schemes - orange, black & white.
-It features the same all-digital instrument console with readouts such as a clock, trip meter, odometer and distance to empty.
+As far as colour schemes are concerned, the last update the 200 Duke received was in 2017 with new graphics, orange alloy wheels and three different colour schemes - orange, black & white.
+The current-gen motorcycle features the same all-digital instrument console with readouts such as a clock, tripmeter, odometer and distance to empty.
 Other notable features include an underbelly exhaust, an LED tail light, and 43mm USD front forks.

-Powering the KTM 200 Duke is a BS-IV compliant 199.5cc, single-cylinder, liquid-cooled motor that churns out a 25.1PS of power at 10,000rpm and a maximum torque output of 19.2Nm at 8,000rpm.
-A 6-speed transmission transfers power to the rear wheel via chain-drive.
-The bike achieves a company claimed mileage of 35kmpl and has a top whack of 135kmph.
+Powering the KTM 200 Duke is a BS4-compliant 199.5cc, single-cylinder, liquid-cooled motor that churns out a25.1PS of peak power at 10,000rpm and a maximum torque output of 19.2Nm at 8,000rpm.
+A 6-speed transmission transfers power to the rear wheel via chain drive.
 Fuel tank capacity stands at 10.5 litres.

 The 200 Duke employs a trellis frame with WP upside-down forks up front and a monoshock at the rear.
-Braking duties are handled by disc brakes at both ends.
-Its 17-inch alloy wheels come shod in MRF tubeless tyres.
+Brakes include disc units at both ends (300mm front, 230mm rear), with single-channel ABS.
+Its 17-inch alloy wheels are shod in MRF tubeless radial tyres.

 KTM 200 Duke Pros and Cons